-\bigvee IVY DAY This is where you'll make history.
+IVY DAY This is where you'll make history.
 Each graduating class plants ivy and places a carved stone on one of our buildings.

-COMMENCEMENT This is your graduation day.
-Yeah, it's the biggest day of them all.
-(But- it's not really goodbye.
-Your connections at Penn will last a lifetime.)
+This is the day you realize you've made it.
+On the last day of class in junior year, students carry canes and put on straw hats and red shirts HEY DAY as they march across campus to celebrate moving up to the senior class.
 ACTUALLY, IT'S NOT REALLY A PATH You'll come to Penn because you want to do something great.
 Something big.
 Something no one has ever done before.
-BUT BEFORE EVERY GREAT there are the great-what-am-Igoing-to-do moments of uncertainty and opportunity that drive you to explore all your different academic interests at Penn.
+BUT BEFORE EVERY GREAT there are the great-what-am-I-going-to-do moments of uncertainty and opportunity that drive you to explore all your different academic interests at Penn.
 BECAUSE YOU'LL HAVE THE FREEDOM TO EXPLORE WHAT YOU'RE INTERESTED IN.
 At some point, you'll have to pick a major, but it starts with picking something that's fundamentally more important.
 Find something you're interested in.
 Follow your curiosity.
 And we know everybody says "find your passion," but find your passion.
 What starts as an interest in public policy, or sustainability, or global engagement, or arts and culture can lead to infinite possibilities for a meaningful career and a life well lived.
 Don't just pick a major.
 Find what you love and discover what you care about.

 BEFORE EVERY CERTAINTY there are the missteps, mistakes, and disappointments you find as you make strides toward a life of greater significance.
 BECAUSE YOU'LL HAVE THE FLEXIBILITY TO TRY SO MANY NEW THINGS.
 At Penn, a big part of what you'll do is try.
 We want you to give yourself permission to try everything that seems interesting and cast off all the things that don't quite fit.
 We want to help you find your way as you explore the roads that lead to unexpected places and the ones that lead to places that aren't exactly what you thought.
 Try a class that relates to a major you never thought you'd pursue.
 See what happens.
 We'll be here to help along the way.
-Your four years at Penn will fly by.
-Challenge yourself to make the most of them.